-The 4 Week Program offers a tried-and-true curriculum for students looking for an intensive summer program on the Northwestern campus.
+The 4 Week Program offers a tried-and-true curriculum for students looking for an intensive summer program.

 Students will complete summer curriculum in debate fundamentals, will conduct in depth research into the annual debate topic, and receive lectures from top high school and college coaches in the country.